TheGreatRambler/SwiTAS/README.md

 The savestates in use in this application are designed to overcome the technical limitations of a lack of true savestates, where the state of the game is saved to a file to be reloaded.
 Instead, the system depends on detecting similarity between the framebuffers, or screenshot of the game.

+Every chunk of inputs you edit is linked to a savestate in order to keep the TASing deterministic and as such you are required to create at least one savestate in order to begin TASing.

 In order to choose a good frame for this type of savestate, it is neccessary to choose a frame that:
 * Can be returned to easily
 * Is visually unique